Chukwuip/ITRES1007/problem_2_solution.md

 Can you show this researcher how to quickly identify the sample files that have fewer than 100 values?

 **Solution**
+None of the files has 100 values, from the code below, this suggests that the codes is not working at all.
+I will inform the researcher to run the following script to quickly check which files are running.
 Open a new code cell in the Jupyter Notebook a nd rune the code below:
 `````
 import os